 Leslie was born in southern California and grew up in the Kansas City, Missouri area.
 She earned a BFA in Commercial Art from the University of Central Missouri.
 Although relatively new to the world of folk music, Leslie has been surrounded by music since childhood.
 Her dad always kept a guitar around, and when he wasn't teaching her how to play a slide version of "Mary Had a Little Lamb", he picked out tunes by Hank Williams and Johnny Cash, among others.

 Leslie's introduction to folk music came when she created the artwork for Steve's first CD, Waiting for the Sun.
 She went on to design the packaging for all their CDs as well as CD packaging, posters, flyers, banners and other artwork for musicians including Brother Sun, Joe Crookston, Guy Davis, and Brooks Williams.
-In 2003, she stood behind the microphone for the first time to record the vocal tracks for Steve and Leslie's debut album, Recovered.
+In 2003, she stood behind the microphone for the first time to record the vocal tracks for Steve and Leslie's debut (sold out) album, Recovered.